 Directly executed with the Workflow Executor node

-You can write the newly captured workflow locally or to a remote file system using the Workflow Writer node.
-Connect the Workflow Writer node editor to the output workflow model port (squared solid black port) of the workflow you want to write, i.e. the output port of Workflow Combiner node or Capture Workflow End node, as shown in Figure 9.
+You can write the newly stored workflow object to the local file system as production workflow using the Workflow Writer node.
+Connect the Workflow Writer node editor to the output workflow object port (squared solid black port) of the workflow you want to write, i.e. the output port of Workflow Combiner node or Capture Workflow End node, as shown in Figure 9.

 Now, you can open the Workflow Writer node configuration dialog, shown in Figure 10.

 Output location: You can choose to write a captured workflow with a specific path relative to the local file system, a specific mountpoint or relative to current mount point, current workflow or current workflow data area.

 Workflow: You can choose to overwrite the workflow if one with the same name already exists in the chosen location or to fail.
 You can also give the captured workflow a custom name.

 Deployment options: You can choose between writing the workflow, writing the workflow and opening it in explorer, or export the workflow as